 8. What transition arrangements will be for staff

-There were various questions on this important issue at the Kickstarter event.
-An MoJ representative said they were aware that “We are aware that mobilisation and transition is a huge challenge; There will likely be bumps.
-However, we have and are consulting very experienced on the ground staff.”
+There were various questions on this important issue at the 'kickstarter' event.
+An MoJ representative said: “We are aware that mobilisation and transition is a huge challenge; there will likely be bumps.
+However, we have, and are consulting, very experienced on-the-ground staff.”

 10. The exact timetable for change

-There are clearly many opportunities which arise from a more governor-led commissioning model to enable Governors to meet the needs of their specific populations more effectively and orchestrate a more ‘whole-prison’ approach to learning.
-Indeed the PLA and Dame Sally Coates advocated this.
+There are clearly many opportunities which arise from a more governor-led commissioning model, to enable governors to meet the needs of their specific populations more effectively, and orchestrate a more ‘whole-prison’ approach to learning.
+Indeed, the PLA and Dame Sally Coates advocated this.
 However, there are challenges in implementation - particularly in the very tight timescales set out, given the pressure on the prison estate.
-We know from other commissioning exercises within the Ministry of Justice (recent Family Services commissioning, Transforming Rehabilitation) and in other departments such as the Department of Work and Pensions, that the most important thing is to get the commissioning strategy right, otherwise the opportunity to reform prison education and the potential to transform the lives of hundreds or thousands of prisoners will be lost, as well as needing to be a good use of tax payer money.
+We know from other commissioning exercises within the MoJ (recent Family Services commissioning, Transforming Rehabilitation), and in other departments such as the Department for Work and Pensions, that the most important thing is to get the commissioning strategy right.
+Otherwise the opportunity to reform prison education and potentially transform the lives of thousands of prisoners will be lost, and taxpayers' money wasted.

-The PLA is keen to hear your views so we can continue to feed in thoughts from the sector to the Ministry of Justice and also develop our work in supporting governors in this new role.
+The PLA is keen to hear your views so we can continue to feed in thoughts from the sector to the MoJ, and also develop our work in supporting governors in this new role.
 Please contact: email@example.com